Masterpiece Stories

 The Norwegian painter Edvard Munch realized the colored lithograph Madonna in 1895.
 He is considered the precursor of Expressionism, therefore his Madonna is imbued with its characteristics.
 Expressionism, born in the early 20th century, expresses a reality distorted by the subjectivity of the artist.
 The use of symbols, bright colors and marked features causes an emotional reaction in the spectator.

 This Madonna gathers those characteristics.
 Edvard Munch strays from the traditional representations of the Virgin Mary and depicts her as a mystical woman.
-The multiples ambivalences on the painting show this mystic and the complexity of her figure.
+The multiples ambivalences on the painting show the complexity of her figure.

 Madonna: Not a Biblical Mother, But a Sensual Woman